Endometriosis

 Infertility due to endometriosis

-The proliferation of the endometrium can directly scar the fallopian tubes or destroy ovarian tissue, making it difficult or impossible to transport the egg to the uterus and fertilize it in the fallopian tube.
+The proliferation of the uterine lining can directly scar the fallopian tubes or destroy ovarian tissue, making it difficult or impossible to transport the egg to the uterus and fertilize it in the fallopian tubes.
 However, it is much more common that endometriosis seems to indirectly hinder the process of fertilization and implantation in the uterine cavity due to the regional inflammatory situation.
-That is why many women with endometriosis have difficulty getting pregnant.
-However, once endometriosis is detected, it can be helped either by surgery or by direct treatment by the fertility specialist.
+This is why many women with endometriosis have difficulties getting pregnant.
+However, if endometriosis is detected, help can be provided either by surgery or direct treatment by a fertility specialist.

 Endometriosis: diagnosis with us

 The basis of the diagnosis of endometriosis is the assessment of the exact symptoms.
 If you can describe to us in as much detail as possible when, where and in what situation the pain occurs, this will help us to make a diagnosis.
 An unfulfilled desire to have children is just as much a part of it.
-During palpation and especially ultrasound examinations, we can in some cases already detect endometriosis lesions, for example, so-called endometriomas/chocolate cysts or polyps.
-Experienced examiners can also detect adhesions of the organs and endometriosis nodes (deep infiltrating endometriosis).
-If there is a suspicion of deep infiltrating endometriosis, an attempt can be made to visualize these nodes using magnetic resonance imaging (MRI/MRI).
-It allows a closer look at the tissue proliferating into the depths.
+This is usually followed by a gynecological examination incl.
+Palpation examination.

-Rarely, blood may be present in the stool in this form.
+Rarely, blood may be present in the stool with this form of endometriosis.
 In this case, we recommend a colonoscopy.

 Endometriosis: prevention, early detection, prognosis

 Endometriosis is treatable but not curable.
-After surgical removal of the endometriosis, the pain usually subsides, but can recur as soon as the endoemtriosis begins to proliferate again As a preventive but also pain-relieving measure, hormone therapy is therefore important.
+After surgical removal of the endometriosis, the pain usually subsides, but can reappear as soon as the endometriosis starts to grow again.
+Hormone therapy is therefore important as a preventive but also pain-relieving measure.
 The treatment of endometriosis is long and often very stressful for women.

 Endometriosis does not generally increase the risk of developing cancer.
 For certain, rare cancers of the ovary, however, endometriosis appears to be clustered with it.